Duckinm/payload-next/README.md

 - Node JS version 10+
 - Add your own .env config by following .env.example

+---

+### You may need to initialize database by seeding using `npm run seed` or `yarn seed`

 ### Running by using `npm run dev` or `yarn dev`

 - To access storefront you must use browser at address `http://localhost:3000`
 - To access backstore require filling the 'admin' keyword to the url substring `http://localhost:3000/admin`

+> Beware of the bug!! because this project use NextJS canary version and React Alpha

 &nbsp;